TomGriebe/leto-theater-donations/Readme.md

 ## Initial Setup

-These steps assume that you have installed python and OBS already, and have the code files downloaded to a folder on your PC.
+These steps assume that you have installed Python and OBS already, and have the code files downloaded to a folder on your PC.

 When I talk about a "script folder", I mean the folder where this Readme and the `src/` directory are placed as well.